evabanegacom/Todo-List/README.md

 <!-- ABOUT THE PROJECT -->
 ## Getting Started
-- To get a local copy up and running follow these simple example steps.
+- To get a local copy up and running follow these simple steps.

 #### Clone the repository to run the app.